NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/OHIFSlicerBridge/README.md

   * passes in path to study, slocer downloads and loads the data ready to segment
   * opens new tab to slicer vnc
   * user can push segmentation results back to same study via dicomweb

+List other requirements:
+* reasonable performance launching and using cloud slicer for segmentation
+* secured connection to Slicer
+* lossless data transfer (especially about segmentation semantics)

 ## Approach and Plan